 The best authors in the world would be nothing without editors.
 Editors offer an essential, impartial perspective on written content.

-When we write for a long time, our “voice” becomes familiar to us.
+When we've been writing for a long time, our “voice” becomes familiar to us.
 We can fail to notice small errors, awkward flows, over-repetition, and so on.
 An editor can show you lots of points to correct that you might not notice by yourself.
 We all have our blind spots; an editor illuminates them.

 Appoint someone on your marketing team to be the main editor.
 This person should have a strong understanding of your company’s written brand standards.
 They should also be absolutely solid when it comes to grammar, syntax and language conventions.